SimoneSantoro21/Brain_MRI_Segmentation/README.md

 https://pytorch.org/get-started/locally/.

 For what concernes other libraries, they can be inspected in [requirements.txt](https://github.com/SimoneSantoro21/Brain_MRI_Segmentation/blob/main/requirements.txt).
-My advice is to create a Conda environment in which to install PyTorch and the other libraries, that can be installed by activating the environment and running
+It is convenient to create a Conda environment in which to install PyTorch and the other libraries, that can be installed by activating the environment and running

 ```bash
 conda install requirements.txt